towkir/password-generator/README.md

 ---

 > N.B.
 If you serve this project locally over `http`, the copy password feature might not work, because the clipboard api is sensitive to security.
-But it works expected once it's hosted through https.
+But it works expected once it's hosted through `https`.